dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 - Parse command line arguments
 - Set necessary environment variables for Tempest based on inputs
 - Determine the set of tests to run based on provided filters
-- Call into `run_argv`_ or another testrepository entry point with the testr specific arguments and the list of tests to be executed
+- Call into `run_argv`_ or another testrepository entry point with testr specific arguments and the list of tests to be executed
+- Recieve results from test execution
 - Perform any post-processing on results if applicable

 .. _run_argv: https://github.com/testing-cabal/testrepository/blob/master/testrepository/commands/__init__.py#L165